top of page

 The waves are here, we are here, and the surf is ON.
 Next thing is how to get to the waves, 40min of paddling to get to the lineup is not an option.
 So we add a local fisherman to the story, with broken engine in the end, boat left on the lineup.. ah to keep it short, Tuan and Tuan Anh as locals handled the situation and decided to rent a Thúng chai and took the boys to the waves every day.. (click the link to check the video)

-Back at the camp, we sit together and review all the footage.
-What we noticed on arrival, and now confirm through videos, is that four to five different spots are working at the same time, a point break, an A-frame and a beautiful longboard A-frame as well.
+Back at the camp, everyone gathered together to go through the day and see what had been discovered.
+What was noticed on arrival was now confirmed, four to five different spots were working at the same time: a point break, an A-frame, and a beautiful longboard A-frame as well.

 The Routine

 Wake up.
 Coffee.
 Stretch.
 Water.
 Surf.
-Photos.
-Videos.
 Breakfast.
 Surf.
 Lunch.
 Rest.
 Surf.
 Dinner.
 Hang out.

 Maybe not in that exact order for everyone, but that’s pretty much how the next three days went.